 Before doing anything else, make sure that no one is hurt.
 If they are, then ring the emergency services immediately.
 Try to keep calm – you may be stunned by the crash but take some deep breaths to get your head round what's just happened.

-Act calmly and things will be easier to sort out – panic or anger won't help.
-If the car's still moving after the collision and you feel you have the car under control, you could be suffering from shock – you must stop the car and exchange details with the other driver.
-It is also a legal requirement to stop if a vehicle or any other property has been damaged.
+If the car's still moving after the collision and you feel you have the car under control, you should stop the car - when and where it's safe to do so - and exchange details with the other driver.
+It's also a legal requirement to stop if a vehicle or any other property has been damaged.

 2. The other driver

-The shock of a crash is bad enough but of course it may be made even worse if the other driver is angry or potentially violent.
-But don't let a raving driver bully you into taking the blame.
+You may find that other drivers involved in the accident aren't being cooperative, perhaps trying to push the blame onto you, but don't be pressured into taking the blame.
 Wherever the fault might lie, you should never admit liability – that's something for your insurer or even the police to work out.

 It's also worth noting if there was anything untoward about the crash.
 Had the other driver been holding a mobile just before the accident?
-Can you smell alcohol on his breath?
-Be discreet, don't confront him, but do tell the police when they arrive.
+Can you smell alcohol on their breath?
+Be discreet, don't confront them, but do tell the police when they arrive.

 3. Exchanging details